Mycena purpureofusca: Similar species

-Field characteristics that help to distinguish Mycena purpureofusca from similar species include the dark purple gill edges, the deep purple cap center, and its cartilagineous consistency.
-M. californiensis (formerly M. elegantula) is similar, but has gill edges colored rosy to vinaceous-brown, and its cap is browner than that of M. purpureofusca.
+Field characteristics that help to distinguish M. purpureofusca from similar species include the dark purple gill edges, the deep purple cap center, and its cartilagineous consistency.
+M. californiensis is similar, but has gill edges colored rosy to vinaceous-brown, and its cap is browner.
 It has an orange to orange-brown cap, a stipe the exudes red juice when injured, and grows in lead litter under oaks.
 Mitchel and Smith noted that there was considerable intergradation between the two species.
-The bioluminescent fungus M. lux-coeli is another allied species, but it has smaller spores (8.5–12 by 6.5–9 µm) and its cystidia are more lobed.
+The bioluminescent fungus M. lux-coeli is another allied species, but it has smaller spores (8.5–12 by 6.5–9 μm) and its cystidia are more lobed.
 Another similar "bleeding" Mycena is M. haematopus, which usually grows in clusters on rotting wood.
 In his original protologue, Peck mentioned that he considered the species closely related to M. rubromarginata, but could be distinguished by its darker color and "non-hygrophanous striate pileus."
 Microscopically, M. rubromarginata differs from M. purpureofusca in having abundant clamp connections and narrow necks on the cheilocystidia.

+M. bulliformis is another species of section Rubromarginatae that resembles M. purpureofusca and is genetically its closest relative.
+Both share violaceous to reddish gill edges, but M. bulliformis typically has reddish-brown to violaceous-brown coloration rather than deep purple, and lacks the raphanoid (radish-like) odor characteristic of M. purpureofusca.
+In addition, the pileipellis and stipe cortical hyphae of M. bulliformis are not embedded in gelatinous layers, whereas in M. purpureofusca they usually are.

+Mycena sanguinolenta – This smaller species also bleeds a reddish juice when injured.
+Its caps are usually under 1.5 cm across, much smaller than those of M. purpureofusca, and the coloration tends to be paler reddish-brown.
+It is typically found in conifer duff rather than on wood.

 Habitat and distribution

-The fruit bodies of Mycena purpureofusca grow singly or in clusters on the decaying wood of conifers, particularly spruce, pine, and Douglas-fir.
+The fruit bodies grow singly or in clusters on the decaying wood of conifers, particularly spruce, pine, and Douglas-fir.
 It is commonly found on decaying pine cones.
 In a European study, the fungus was found growing on logs in a state of decay where the wood was mostly hard, with most of the bark left, to wood that had decayed to the point that it was mostly soft throughout.

 In North America, the fungus has been recorded in North Carolina, Tennessee, New York, Michigan, Montana, Idaho, Washington, Oregon, California, Virginia, and South Dakota.
 In Canada, it has been found in Ontario.
 Smith noted that collections from Michigan are likely to be found on old hemlock knots lying in the soil, where it usually fruits singly; it tends to grow in clusters on logs and stumps.
-In Europe, it has been recorded from Britain, Scotland, the Czech Republic, Poland, Germany, and Turkey.
+In Europe, it has been recorded from Britain, Scotland, the Czech Republic, Poland, Germany, Turkey and Austria.
 In the UK, the fungus is commonly found in Caledonian pine woods, and it is considered an indicator species for that habitat type.